National Beef: Boxed Beef

 National Beef is a processor and supplier of fresh, chilled and further processed beef for customers worldwide.
-Beef processing facilities are located in Liberal and Dodge City, Kansas.
+Beef processing facilities are located in Liberal, Dodge City, Kansas, and Tama, Iowa.

 Consumer Ready

 Pre-trimmed product is sourced from beef processing facilities in Liberal and Dodge City, Kansas and then shipped to consumer ready facilities in Hummels Wharf, Pennsylvania and Moultrie, Georgia where overwrap and vacuum-sealed packaging are used on a variety of cuts for retail channels.